buehler/mse-project-thesis-1/sections/03_state_of_the_art.md

 In practice, no current solution exists, that allows credentials to be transformed between authentication schemes.
-The service mesh "Istio" provides a mechanism to secure services that communicate with mTLS (mutual TLS) as well as an external mechanism to provide authentication and authorization capabilities.
+The service mesh "Istio" provides a mechanism to secure services that communicate with mTLS (mutual TLS) [@istio:website:mtls] as well as an external mechanism to provide custom authentication and authorization capabilities [@istio:website:custom-authz].
 This works well when all applications in the system share the same authentication scheme.
 As soon as two or more schemes are in place, the need for transformation arises again.

 ## Deficiencies {#sec:deficiencies}